 44. Start the movie projector

 Films are a great way to make history come alive or present another representation of a favorite novel when you’re teaching sixth grade.
-Some middle school movie recommendations from our community: Remember the Titans, The Color of Freedom, Pay it Forward, Rudy, Mad Hot Ballroom, October Sky, Stand and Deliver, Wild Hearts Can’t be Broken, Mr. Holland’s Opus, and The Boy in Striped Pajamas.
+Some middle school movie recommendations from our community: Remember the Titans, The Color of Freedom, Pay It Forward, Rudy, Mad Hot Ballroom, October Sky, Stand and Deliver, Wild Hearts Can’t Be Broken, and Mr. Holland’s Opus.
 All these films clearly present characters and themes that your students will remember long after middle school.
 Also, check out this big list of educational Netflix shows.